Thrive Under Pressure

 “I just need to practice and train more.
 If I improve and work out a few of the kinks, then I’ll feel more confident.”

 There’s no doubt that preparation helps increase confidence and decrease performance anxiety.
 However, too much preparation can lead to burnout, fatigue or injury.
 So much of sports are mental (up to 90% by some estimations), especially as you get to higher and higher levels where everyone is talented.
-Train the mental ‘muscles’ as well as the physical ones, and you will be a much more well-rounded, resilient, confident athlete.
+Train the mind ‘muscles’ as well as the physical ones, and you will be a much more well-rounded, resilient, confident athlete.

 Here’s what athletes I’ve worked with have to say: